sh4r11f/sh4r11f/README.md

 ## 🔬 Some questions that I find interesting

 - What are the differences between population-level neuronal representations of conscious and unconscious stimuli?
-- How does the visual system maintain stability in perception despite constant changes of the retinal image?
+- How does the visual system maintain stability in perception despite constant changes in the retinal image?
 - Which neuronal mechanisms allow perceptual inference?
 - How do high-level cognitive functions like attention and learning modulate the activity of the population of neurons in visual cortex?